Absence & Punctuality

 Hillbrook understands that sometimes exceptional and unavoidable circumstances arise that may warrant an authorised absence.
-To get an absence authorised, please request an authorised absence form and complete it – we consider each situation on a case by case basis.
-We ask you to note the following however:
+To get an absence authorised, please request and complete an authorised absence form; we consider each situation on a case by case basis.
+We ask you to note the following:

 - The school will not authorise any form of absence for children who have an absence level of below 90% unless in exceptional circumstance or where a child has been ill for a period of time.

 - Occasional absences should only be taken in unavoidable circumstances and at the Head's discretion.
 Events that could take place at weekends or holidays such as visits to theme parks, museums etc will not be authorised unless in exceptional circumstances.

 - Where common patterns occur or attendance is poor the educational welfare officer will intervene at the request of the school and attendance panel convened.
 A fixed penalty fine could be issued unless satisfactory improvement is made.